Supporting partner programmes in Syria

 Support our partners and donate now

 Save the Children is doing everything it takes to deliver food, water, healthcare, shelter and other crucial support to Syria’s children and their families.
 We have reached over 300,000 people in Syria, Jordan, Lebanon and Iraq in the last six months, but the number of people affected by this crisis continues to rise at an alarming rate.

 UNICEF is playing a key role in saving children’s lives and meeting their humanitarian needs in Syria and neighbouring countries.
 As the crisis enters its third year, a whole generation of children stands on the precipice and, without immediate help, risk becoming a ‘lost generation’.
 We must help those many thousands of children who have experienced profound stress and are currently living in daily fear, and without the basics they need to survive.
 UNICEF desperately needs more funding to be able to reach out to these children.
-You can help.
-Donate to Unicef now.
+You can help. .